 └── src_test.rego

-For this post, we’ll ignore the contents of src_test.rego
+For this post, we’ll ignore the contents of src_test.rego as Konstraint ignores files that end

-with _test.rego
+with _test.rego.

 |